 Is independent living the right choice for me?

-Independent living is perfect for people who want to maintain their current active lifestyle without the responsibility of home maintenance.
+Independent living in Peoria, AZ. is perfect for people who want to maintain their current active lifestyle without the responsibility of home maintenance.
 You’ll have the freedom to pursue your passions, volunteer, spend time with family and friends, even travel to faraway places — knowing that someone is looking after your home while you’re away.

 What services and amenities are available at Sierra Winds?